Leody Taveras Player Props: Rangers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff is third in MLB with a collective 9.8 strikeouts per nine innings.
+- The Yankees pitching staff is fifth in the league with a collective 9.7 strikeouts per nine innings.

-- The Yankees' 3.39 team ERA ranks sixth among all MLB pitching staffs.
+- The Yankees' 3.35 team ERA ranks third among all league pitching staffs.

-- Yankees pitchers combine to give up 26 home runs (one per game), the ninth-fewest in baseball.
+- Yankees pitchers combine to surrender the ninth-fewest home runs in baseball (27 total, one per game).

-- Brito makes the start for the Yankees, his sixth of the season.
-He is 2-2 with a 6.11 ERA and 12 strikeouts in 17 2/3 innings pitched.
+- Cortes makes the start for the Yankees, his sixth of the season.
+He is 3-1 with a 3.49 ERA and 28 strikeouts in 28 1/3 innings pitched.

-- The right-hander last appeared on Monday against the Minnesota Twins, when he went 2 2/3 innings, allowing three earned runs while giving up three hits.
+- In his last time out on Tuesday against the Minnesota Twins, the left-hander went five innings, giving up three earned runs while surrendering five hits.

-- The 25-year-old has amassed a 6.11 ERA and 6.1 strikeouts per nine innings in five games this season, while giving up a batting average of .258 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.